zoontek/react-native-permissions/README.md

 });
 ```

+---

 #### requestNotifications

 Request notifications permission status and get notifications settings values.

 - You have to [target at least SDK 33](https://github.com/zoontek/react-native-permissions/releases/tag/3.5.0) to perform request on Android 13+.
+The permission is always granted for prior versions.
 - You cannot request notifications permissions on Windows.
 Disabling / enabling them can only be done through the App Settings.

 ```ts